String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

+In $d=6$ the situation is reversed.
+For low masses, $M<M_*$, when the UHPS is thinner, it has lower entropy than the NUHPS and thus is expected to be unstable.
+If the NUHPS is stable, then the UHPS for $M>M_*$ will also be expected to be stable---although both of them could be unstable to modes breaking other symmetries which are not captured by this analysis, a possibility that we will revisit later.

-In a second line of reasoning, it is a general property of uniform extended systems that the sign of their specific heat $C$ has a direct bearing on their dynamical stability.
-In the limit when the system is very long, its density fluctuations at long wavelengths are hydrodynamic sound waves with an effective sound speed $v_s^2=s/C$, where $s$ is the entropy density.
-If $C<0$, these fluctuations do not propagate as sound but instead grow exponentially large.\footnote{This argument \cite{Emparan:2012be} justifies the Gubser-Mitra correlated stability conjecture \cite{Gubser:2000mm} in the hydrodynamic regime.} For instance, the negative specific heat of the Schwarzschild solution directly implies a dynamical instability of black strings at very long wavelengths \cite{Emparan:2009at,Camps:2010br}.
+\paragraph{Local thermodynamic stability.} Let us now examine a different argument.
+It is a general property of uniform extended systems that the sign of their specific heat $C$ has a direct bearing on their dynamical stability.
+In the limit when the system is very long, its density fluctuations at long wavelengths behave as hydrodynamic sound waves, with an effective sound speed $v_s^2=s/C$, where $s$ is the entropy density.
+If $C<0$ these fluctuations do not propagate as sound but instead grow exponentially.\footnote{This argument \cite{Emparan:2012be} justifies the Gubser-Mitra correlated stability conjecture \cite{Gubser:2000mm} in the hydrodynamic regime.} For instance, the negative specific heat of the Schwarzschild solution directly implies a dynamical instability of black strings at very long wavelengths \cite{Emparan:2009at,Camps:2010br}.
+Since the uniform HP string in $d=4$ has $C_U<0$, a GL instability is expected at very long wavelengths, consistent with the Morse theory analysis above.
+The UHPS in $d=5$ has infinite specific heat, so no definitive conclusion can be drawn.
+However, it seems reasonable to conjecture that, when higher-order corrections are included, its behavior will resemble that of $d=4$, with $C_U<0$ and a long-wavelength GL instability.

-However, the uniform HP string in $d=4$ has $C_U<0$, but we have just argued that it cannot evolve into any non-uniform phase while conserving the mass and increasing the entropy, so most likely, it is classically dynamically stable.
-The significance of the apparent conflict is unclear; it may simply be that the hydrodynamic argument is not applicable since the HP theory cannot be perturbed in a time-dependent manner.
-Notice also that in $d=6$ the fact that the uniform string has $C_U>0$, but is nevertheless expected to grow non-uniformity, need not be a problem: in this dimension, the invariant length decreases with the non-uniformity (see Fig.~\ref{fig:M_vs_L}), so the hydrodynamic limit may never applicable.
+In addition to this, the sign of the specific heat has been argued in \cite{Reall:2001ag} to be correlated with the existence of a negative Euclidean mode for fixed-temperature fluctuations---which translates into the GL zero mode.
+While the original argument was made for black objects, it seems applicable to the HP system as well.
+Then, the fact that $C_U<0$ in $d=4$ aligns well with the existence of the GL zero mode, and also supports the expectation that corrections in $d=5$ will yield $C_U<0$, also in line with the expected GL instability at long wavelengths.